DennisPing/cs6650-twinder-a2/README.md

 **Each Consumer has the following configuration:**

-Number of consumer threads = 4
+Number of goroutines = 4
 QoS Prefetch = 128

 ## Results